tylerdr/sprinter-website/src/pages/blog/2020-04-21-our-process.md

 ---
 templateKey: blog-post
-title: 'Our Process                                     '
+title: "Our Process                                     "
-length: 3
 author: Mitchell Pousson II
+timeToConsume: 3
 date: 2020-04-21T21:37:42.738Z
-description: 'How we help you get from where you are to where you could be. '
+description: "How we help you get from where you are to where you could be. "
 featuredpost: true
 featuredimage: /img/business-4051773_1920.jpg
 tags: